cnguyen714/ball-popcalypse/README.md

 ## Background and Overview

-Ball-ocolypse (or Ball-Apocolypse, if you will) is a "zombie"-horde survival game using a top-down perspective with twin-stick controls, where the player attempts to get a high-score and avoid being swarmed.
+Ball-popcalypse (or _Ball Apocolypse_, if you will) is a "zombie"-horde survival game using a top-down perspective with twin-stick controls, where the player attempts to get a high-score and avoid being swarmed.

 The goal is to have the game be a physics sandbox that has satisfying interactions.
 All non-decorative game entities have some collision or other physical interaction, which relies heavily on vector math to handle these emergent interactions.